voyagermesh/voyager/docs/guides/ingress/http/rewrite-rules.md

 ---
+title: Header and URL Rewriting | Voayger
 menu:
   product_voyager_5.0.0-rc.10:
+    identifier: rewrite-http
-    name: Header Rewrite
+    name: Rewrite Support
-    parent: http
+    parent: http-ingress
-    weight: 70
+    weight: 25
 product_name: voyager
 menu_name: product_voyager_5.0.0-rc.10
 section_menu_id: guides
 ---

-### Header and URL Rewriting
+# Header and URL Rewriting

 AppsCode Ingress support header and URL modification at the loadbalancer level.
 To ensure simplicity, the header and rewrite rules follow the HAProxy syntax as it is.
-To add some rewrite rules in a http rule, the syntax is:
+To add some rewrite rules for a HTTP path, follow the example below:

 ```yaml
 apiVersion: voyager.appscode.com/v1beta1
 kind: Ingress